Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Best for: People who don’t like carrying heavy things

 Titanium is a common material for many camping stoves.
-As opposed to the cast-iron wood-burning stoves that you see in cabins, titanium weighs less and is therefore more portable.
+As opposed to the cast-iron stove that heats my grandma’s house, titanium is very portable.

 The high-temperature glass in the firebox door allows you to monitor your fire without opening up the box, thus keeping smoke from leaking into your tent.

-Titanium has good conductivity and a high melting point, so it will quickly heat both your pot and your tent, and it won’t bend and warp under high temperatures.
+Titanium has good conductivity and a high melting point, so it will heat up quickly but it won’t bend and warp under high temperatures.

 PROS